csteach424/csteach424.github.io/assignments.md

 summary: assignments and coursework for COMP 324/424
 ---

-This page will be updated each week during the Fall semester with assignments, coursework, reading suggestions &c.
+This page will be updated each week during the semester with assignments, coursework, reading suggestions &c.

 #### Coursework Overview